 Here’s a practical structure I recommend starting with:

 - Awaiting Reply: Ever send an important email and then lose track of whether you got a response?
 Create a rule to automatically copy those sent messages here.
-It gives you a clean, scannable list of pending items without you having to dig through your sent folder.
+It gives you a clean, scannable list of pending items without digging through your sent folder.

-- Project Comms: This becomes your go-to for all the updates, notifications, and chatter related to specific projects.
+- Project Comms: This becomes your go‑to for all updates related to specific projects.
 For instance, you can route every alert from Asana, Trello, or Jira here, instantly clearing dozens of notifications from your main inbox.

 This visual breaks down how that filtering process works.